Latissimus dorsi muscle: Cardiac support

 For heart patients with low cardiac output and who are not candidates for cardiac transplantation, a procedure called cardiomyoplasty may support the failing heart.
 This procedure involves wrapping the latissimus dorsi muscles around the heart and electrostimulating them in synchrony with ventricular systole.

 Injury

-Injuries to the latissimus dorsi are rare.
+Injuries to the latissimus dorsi are a rare occurrence in sports.
 They occur disproportionately in baseball pitchers.
 Diagnosis can be achieved by visualization of the muscle and movement testing.
 MRI of the shoulder girdle will confirm the diagnosis.
 Muscle belly injuries are treated with rehabilitation while tendon avulsion injuries can be treated surgically, or with rehab.
 Regardless of treatment, patients tend to return to play without any functional losses.